MarcLlopart/Predicting-No-Shows/README.md

 We tested SVM but they were extremly slow and didn't improve our previous metrics.

 ### DATA DASHBOARD
 Once we get a working model we decided to show data in an interactive data dashboard.
-We were interested in doing the dasboard because the buisness instinct says that a visual plot is better than 100 words, and was also new knowledg to us.
+We were interested in doing the dasboard because the buisness instinct says that a visual plot is better than 100 words, and was also new knowledge to us.
 We decided to plot data distributions for each variable and then we added a model selection so you could see the output file of each model and its statistics as ROC and PR curves and their feature importance to give some buisness insights.